hotosm/osm-fieldwork/docs/odk_client.md

 ### To delete mulitple app-users, do the following:
 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
 - Use the "`--appuser`" flag to specify the action to perform, which is deleting app-users.
 For example, use "`--appuser delete`".
-- Use the "`--id`" flag to specify the app-users' ID numbers, separated by a space.
-For example, if the app-users' ID numbers are 378 and 379, use "`--id 378 379`".
+- Use the "`--id`" flag to specify the project's ID number.
+For example, if the project's ID  is 4, use "`--id 4`".
-- Specify the project ID followed by the usernames or email addresses of the app-users to be deleted, separated by a space.
-For example, if the project ID is "`myproject`" and the app-users' usernames are "`noah.joe`" and "`droid.jose`", use "`myproject noah.joe droid.jose`".
+- Specify the project ID followed by the app-users ids seperated by a hyphen

 ### Example command:

-    ./odkconvert/odk_client.py --appuser delete --id 378 379 myproject noah.joe droid.jose
+    ./odkconvert/odk_client.py --appuser delete --id 4 22-95

 Once you run the command, the app-users with the specified ID numbers and usernames or email addresses will be deleted from the project.